CUMC partners with Cumberland County Children and Youth Services (CYS) and Salvation Army by being "Angels" at Christmas.

 my Brother's table salvation army

 CUMC has two teams that serve consistently at My Brother's Table, providing a dinner meal for those who do not have the resources or means to provide their own.
 Volunteers plan the menu, cook, and serve the meal.
 They pray together with our guests prior to eating.
 While guests eat, CUMC volunteers mingle and receive prayer requests.
 Our youth team serves the 4th Sunday every other month and an intergenerational team serves the 3rd Wednesday ever month.
-Requires a willingness to serve not only food by also share God's love with guests.
+Requires a willingness to serve not only food but also share God's love with guests.
 To help on Wednesdays, contact Ron Chipriano, .

 Each month Project SHARE provides food to over 3,000 individuals in our local community.